Sail 1: Begin

 - Noble Women – “Charm is deceitful and beauty is vain, But a woman who fears the Lord, she shall be praised.
 Proverbs 31

-Goal #2 – To Find those willing to lead others to use the CPR 12 Step’s.
+Goal #2 – To Find those willing to use these 12 Step’s to train others.

-Goal #3 – To Find those who understand the importance of:
+Goal #3 – To Find those who understand the following: